Herb Scannell: Later years

 On August 22, 2005, he participated in "The State of Hispanic America National Conference" as a member of the Executive Roundtable.
-Herb Scannell currently lives in Manhattan, New York with his wife and two daughters.
 In January 2007, Scannell became the founding CEO of Next New Networks, a new media company of micro-television networks distributed through internet technology that helped establish the concept of the multi-channel network; the company had 2010's #1 and #2 YouTube videos in the world.
 Co-founders include Emil Rensing, Fred Seibert, Timothy Shey, and Jed Simmons.
 The company's lead partner was Spark Capital.
 The company's first group of networks include VOD Cars, Fast Lane Daily, and Channel Frederator.

 In June 2010, Scannell became the president of BBC Worldwide America.
+Scannell left in 2015 and Ann Sarnoff succeeded him.

+In 2017, Scannell became CEO of Mitú (entertainment) a media company serving the Latin community.